wikid24/ffxiv_mmd_tools_helper/README.md

 - Export models out of FFXIV TexTools (leveraging data from [Anamnesis](https://github.com/imchillin/Anamnesis)) - [Video](https://github.com/wikid24/ffxiv_mmd_tools_helper/assets/19479648/ef673466-007f-473f-93c7-9320205ba3c9)
 - Update the standard textures to the detailed ones (leveraging the [Colorsetter Addon](https://drive.google.com/drive/folders/10ashyJJ4HhJqFxDVnGU6s9lyJ0aFHRwa)) - [Video](https://github.com/wikid24/ffxiv_mmd_tools_helper/assets/19479648/0159a68a-b682-49dc-a768-3122d81ae479)
-- Convert the model MMD Format
+- Convert the model to MMD Format
 - Add MMD-style physics in Blender
 - Animate it it in Blender (Including MMD _Facial_ Animation!)
 - Export to .PMX Format (if you want to use it in the Miku Miku Dance program)